FLAIROx/cultural-accumulation/README.md

 # Cultural Accumulation in Reinforcement Learning

-Code for replicating experiments run in [Artificial Generational Intelligence: Cultural Accumulation in Reinforcement Learning](https://arxiv.org/pdf/2406.00392).
+Code for replicating experiments run in _Artificial Generational Intelligence: Cultural Accumulation in Reinforcement Learning_.

 ## Memory Sequence Experiments
 To run these experiments, simply open the Jupyter notebook __memory_sequence.ipynb__ and step through the cells.